need4swede/wiki-go/data/documents/playback/trident-player/hdr/document.md

 ### Colors Look Washed Out

-1. **Check Apple TV settings** - Ensure "Match Dynamic Range" is ON
+1. Check the Apple TV setting **Match Dynamic Range** is on.
-2. **Check TV input settings** - Make sure HDR is enabled on the HDMI input your Apple TV uses
+2. Check HDR is enabled on the HDMI input on your TV.
-3. **Check your cable** - Try a certified high-speed HDMI cable
+3. Try a certified high-speed HDMI cable.
-4. **Check TV display mode** - Some TVs show an HDR indicator when receiving HDR signal
+4. Check your TV's HDR indicator if it has one.

 ### Screen Goes Black During Playback

-Brief blackouts when starting HDR content are normal - your TV is switching modes.
-If it persists:
+Brief blackouts at the start of HDR content are mode switching.
+If they persist mid-playback:

 - Try a different HDMI cable
 - Check for TV firmware updates
-- Try a different HDMI port on your TV
+- Try a different HDMI port
-- Temporarily disable "Match Dynamic Range" to test
+- Temporarily disable Match Dynamic Range to isolate the issue

 ### HDR Badge Not Showing

-If content should be HDR but doesn't show the HDR indicator:
+If content should be HDR but the indicator doesn't appear:

-- The file may have incorrect or missing HDR metadata
+- The file may have missing or incorrect HDR metadata
 - Try a different encode of the same content
-- Some TV settings can suppress the HDR indicator
+- Some TVs suppress the HDR indicator under certain settings

 ### Dolby Vision Not Activating

-1. **Verify your TV supports Dolby Vision** - Check TV specs
+1. Check your TV supports Dolby Vision.
-2. **Check Apple TV settings** - Settings > Video and Audio > Format should show Dolby Vision
+2. In **Settings > Video and Audio > Format**, verify Dolby Vision is listed as the output format.
-3. **Check HDMI port** - Some TVs only support DV on specific HDMI ports
+3. Some TVs only support DV on specific HDMI ports.
-4. **Check content** - Verify the file actually contains Dolby Vision metadata
+4. Verify the file actually contains Dolby Vision metadata.